 Perhaps the ultimate group activity, Bingo is nostalgic, competitive, easy to play, and just plain fun.
 The pair behind We Love Bingo—comedian Murray Hill (at right) and entertainer Linda Simpson (at left)—hosts at least two events each week.
-On Monday nights they run games at Hotel Chantelle from 7:30 to 10, while on Saturdays they’re usually at (le) poisson rouge from 7:30 to 9:30.
 Admission is free, and each Bingo card costs a few dollars.
 There’s alcohol for those who wish to partake, cash prizes, and lots and lots of patter.

 This art studio supplies everything beginners need to make a lovely work of art, including paint, canvas, aprons, easels, instructions, glasses, and corkscrews or bottle openers.
-You bring yourself, an open mind, and beverage of your choice.
+You bring yourself, an open mind, and a beverage of your choice.
 An actual art teacher is on hand to help, and often the image has been pre-drawn on the canvas — all you have to do is choose the colors and paint within the lines.
 Or not.
 Your call, as the Painting Lounge is a judgement-free zone.
 You get to take home whatever you make.